poad/apple-provisioning-profiles-downloader/README.md

 ## License

-Any contributions made under this project will be governed by the [MIT License](LICENSE).
+Any contributions made under this project will be governed by the [MIT License](LICENSE)